mergado/docs/_posts/2017-05-25-vocabulary.md

 recommendation                    | doporučení                           | Only recommendations to consider further improovements of the XML feed. notification                      | oznámení, upomínka, notifikace       | Mergado uses notifications to inform users about critical errors in their exports, changes in their tariff and so on.
-Notifications can be sent via an e-mail or may pop up in Mergado. application, app                  | aplikace                             | Apps are programs created by external developers which add new features to Mergado in the form of extensions. production stage (of app)         | produkční instalace aplikace         | Version (or revision) of an app which is available to all users in Mergado. development stage (of app)        | aplikace ve fázi vývoje              | Version (or revision) of an app which is available only to its developers. format                            | formát                               | Feeds are usually XML files created according to chosen XML specifications.
+Notifications can be sent via an e-mail or may pop up in Mergado. application, app                  | aplikace                             | Apps are programs created by external developers which add new features to Mergado in the form of extensions. production stage                  | produkční instalace aplikace         | Version (or revision) of an app which is available to all users in Mergado. development stage                 | aplikace ve fázi vývoje              | Version (or revision) of an app which is available only to its developers. format                            | formát                               | Feeds are usually XML files created according to chosen XML specifications.
 Feed's specification is called a format. input format                      | vstupní formát                       | The format of the feed imported into Mergado. output format                     | výstupní formát                      | The format of the feed exported from Mergado.